Antelope: Lifespan

-Humans
+Relationship with humans

 Culture

 The antelope's horn is prized for supposed medicinal and magical powers in many places.
 The horn of the male saiga, in Eastern practice, is ground as an aphrodisiac, for which it has been hunted nearly to extinction.
 In the Congo, it is thought to confine spirits.
 The antelope's ability to run swiftly has also led to their association with the wind, such as in the Rig Veda, as the steeds of the Maruts and the wind god Vayu.
 There is, however, no scientific evidence that the horns of any antelope have any change on a human's physiology or characteristics.

 In Mali, antelope were believed to have brought the skills of agriculture to mankind.

-Humans have also used the term "Antelope" to refer to a tradition usually found in the sport of track and field.

 Domestication

 Domestication of animals requires certain traits in the animal that antelope do not typically display.
 Most species are difficult to contain in any density, due to the territoriality of the males, or in the case of oryxes (which have a relatively hierarchical social structure), an aggressive disposition; they can easily kill a human.
 Because many have extremely good jumping abilities, providing adequate fencing is a challenge.
 Also, antelope will consistently display a fear response to perceived predators, such as humans, making them very difficult to herd or handle.
-Although antelope have diets and rapid growth rates highly suitable for domestication, this tendency to panic and their nonhierarchical social structure explains why farm-raised antelope are uncommon.
+Although antelope have diets and rapid growth rates highly suitable for domestication, this tendency to panic and their non-hierarchical social structure explains why farm-raised antelope are uncommon.
 Ancient Egyptians kept herds of gazelles and addax for meat, and occasionally pets.
 It is unknown whether they were truly domesticated, but it seems unlikely, as no domesticated gazelles exist today.

 However, humans have had success taming certain species, such as the elands.
 These antelope sometimes jump over each other's backs when alarmed, but this incongruous talent seems to be exploited only by wild members of the species; tame elands do not take advantage of it and can be enclosed within a very low fence.
 Their meat, milk, and hides are all of excellent quality, and experimental eland husbandry has been going on for some years in both Ukraine and Zimbabwe.
 In both locations, the animal has proved wholly amenable to domestication.
 Similarly, European visitors to Arabia reported "tame gazelles are very common in the Asiatic countries of which the species is a native; and the poetry of these countries abounds in allusions both to the beauty and the gentleness of the gazelle."
 Other antelope that have been tamed successfully include the gemsbok, the kudu, and the springbok.
-Nor are the characteristics described above necessarily barriers to domestication; for further information, see animal domestication.